parg0/docker-php-dev-environment/README.md

 ### Description

 The idea behind this project was to create an containerized copy of a production enviroment for the developers.
 This image is the first and probably the most important step in acomplishing that task.
-It lets the developers code on the host while seemlesly executing the code in docker while solving the issues with file ownership and permissions.
+It lets the developers code on the host while seamlessly executing the code in docker while solving the issues with file ownership and permissions.
-No Samba/NFS tweaks are nececary to  both the host and docker box.
+No Samba/NFS tweaks are necessary on both the host and docker box.

 ## INSTALLATION
 Install docker and docker-compose